goforj/execx/README.md

 ### <a id="pdeathsig"></a>Pdeathsig

-Pdeathsig sets a parent-death signal on Linux so the child receives a signal if the parent exits.
-It is a no-op on non-Linux platforms.
+Pdeathsig sets a parent-death signal on Linux so the child is signaled if the parent exits.

 ```go
 out, _ := execx.Command("printf", "ok").Pdeathsig(syscall.SIGTERM).Output()